SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Abstract

 \section{Abstract}

-This paper proposes an $\mathcal{L}_{1}$-Simplex architecture with finite-time model learning to address safe autonomous velocity regulation for vehicles driving in dynamic and unforeseen environments.
-To guarantee the reliability of autonomous vehicles, an $\mathcal{L}_{1}$ adaptive controller, which compensates for uncertainties and disturbances, is employed by the Simplex architecture as a verified safe controller to tolerate concurrent software and physical failures.
-Meanwhile, safe switching controller is incorporated into Simplex to achieve the safe velocity tracking through integration of the traction control system (TCS) and anti-lock braking system (ABS).
-Specifically, the vehicle's velocity asymptotically tracks its provided references that vary with driving environments, while restricts its wheel slip to safe sets to prevent slipping and sliding.
-Due to the high dependence of the vehicle dynamics on the operational environment, Simplex leverages finite-time model learning to timely learn and update the vehicle model for $\mathcal{L}_{1}$ adaptive controller, when any deviation from the safety envelope or the uncertainty measurement threshold occurs in unforeseen driving environments.
-Simulations demonstrate the effectiveness of the proposed $\mathcal{L}_{1}$-Simplex with model learning in different scenarios.
+This paper proposes a novel extension of the Simplex architecture with model switching and model learning to achieve safe velocity regulation of self-driving vehicles in dynamic and unforeseen environments.
+To guarantee the reliability of autonomous vehicles, an $\mathcal{L}_{1}$ adaptive controller that compensates for uncertainties and disturbances is employed by the Simplex architecture as a verified high-assurance controller (HAC) to tolerate concurrent software and physical failures.
+Meanwhile, the safe switching controller is incorporated into the HAC for safe velocity regulation in the dynamic (prepared) environments, through the integration of the traction control system and anti-lock braking system.
+Due to the high dependence of vehicle dynamics on the driving environments, the HAC leverages the finite-time model learning to timely learn and update the vehicle model for $\mathcal{L}_{1}$ adaptive controller, when any deviation from the safety envelope or the uncertainty measurement threshold occurs in the unforeseen driving environments.
+With the integration of $\mathcal{L}_{1}$ adaptive controller, safe switching controller and finite-time model learning, the vehicle's angular and longitudinal velocities can asymptotically track the provided references in the dynamic and unforeseen driving environments, while the wheel slips are restricted to safety envelopes to prevent slipping and sliding.
+Finally, the effectiveness of the proposed Simplex architecture for safe velocity regulation is validated by the AutoRally platform.
+Demonstration video available at: \url{https://ymao578.github.io/pubs/m1.mp4}